Guide to a Romantic LGBT Savannah Getaway

 When you’re meandering through Savannah’s Spanish moss-covered, oak-lined squares, hand in hand with your partner, you can’t help but feel the love.
 Whatever makes Savannah such a romantic place, it is indisputably an ideal destination for getting married, honeymooning, celebrating love, and spending time with your significant other.

-LGBT travelers will quickly realize the notion of “love is love” isn’t just an idea in Savannah.
-That’s because LGBT people are free to love one another openly in this city without fear of reprisal.
-Most businesses are completely accepting of LGBT relations and most people don’t even bat an eye at two men or two women kissing in public.
-This makes Savannah an excellent destination for love of all kinds including LGBT love.
+LGBTQIA+ travelers will quickly realize the notion of “love is love” isn’t just an idea in Savannah.
+That’s because LGBTQIA+ people are free to love one another openly in this city without fear of reprisal.
+This makes Savannah an excellent destination for love of all kinds including LGBTQIA+ love.
 In the Southern United States, Savannah is a rare gem.

 Get romantic at a historic inn

 Set the mood with the perfect hotel.
 Savannah has hotels for every flavor but if you really want to get those romantic juices flowing then choose one of Savannah’s historic inns or local hotels.
 Typically decked out in Old South charm and décor, these hotels are situated in ideal settings and will definitely help set the tone.

 Savannah offers a plethora of eating establishments offering breakfasts.
 Wake up and pick one at random for a real adventure with your loved one.
 If winging it isn’t your style, then choose one closest to the action like B. Matthews Eatery which offers simple breakfast food with great views.
 If you’re a little hungrier, check out Two Cracked Eggs Cafe where the meals are gigantic and you have views of the Savannah River.